Intel's new graphics tuning software is ready for its eventual graphics cards

-Intel didn’t announce the graphics card at GDC 2019, but the company has announced yet another platform in preparation for them as well as its incoming family of 9th Generation mobile processors.
+Intel didn’t announce any graphics cards at GDC 2019, but the company has announced yet another platform in preparation for them as well as its incoming family of 9th Generation mobile processors.

-Initially the Graphics Command Center will only support integrated Intel graphics inside the brand's processors – with the exception of Intel's new KF-series CPUs, of course – because it's the only type of graphics Intel currently offers .
-However, considering how few users play games with integrated graphics only, we suspect Intel is laying the ground work for its eventual steps into the dedicated GPU market as well as the company's highly anticipated Gen11 graphics, which are said to give iGPUs a real shot in the arm.
+Initially the Graphics Command Center will only support integrated Intel graphics inside the brand's processors – with the exception of Intel's new KF-series CPUs, of course – because it's the only type of graphics Intel currently offers.
+However, considering how few users play games with integrated graphics only, we suspect Intel is laying the ground work for future Intel Graphics Cards as well as the company's highly anticipated Gen11 graphics, which are said to give iGPUs a real shot in the arm.

 The Intel Graphics Command Center is now available in an early access state to all users and you can download it here.